 Theatre Award-up to $3,500 per year

-Basis: Awards, determined by the Theatre department, are based upon submission of a theatre résumé.
+Basis: Awards, determined by the Theatre department, are based upon statement of interest in the scholarship and submission of a theatre résumé.
 Optional: Students interested in performance may submit an audition DVD that illustrates performance work (maximum 3 minutes, no in-person auditions).
 Students interested in design and production may submit a portfolio in the form of annotated slide samples (that indicate student's role in realizing the work).

 Renewal policy: Academic good standing with at least a 2.5 GPA and department review of work; major required.

 Interested in earning micro-scholarships for your hard work and accomplishments throughout high school?
 We encourage you to explore RaiseMe, a free online tool that helps us acknowledge your achievement.
 Over time, you will earn institutional aid for good grades, club participation, sports, volunteer activities, and more that you can put towards your Redlands education.
 Click here to learn more.
 Micro scholarships are non-stackable and the total award earned is distributed between all four years of attendance at Redlands.

 San Manuel Band of Mission Indians Excellence in Leadership Scholarship

 The generous support of the San Manuel Band of Mission Indians has made it possible for the University of Redlands to provide a level of assistance and instruction for Native American/Alaska Native/Native Hawaiian students unmatched by other colleges and universities in the Inland Empire.